coderamen666/srd-v3.5-md/spells/spells-s.md

 speed by one-half.
 This speed penalty lasts for 24 hours or until the injured creature receives a *cure* spell (which also restores lost hit points).
-Another character can remove the penalty by taking 10 minutes to dress the injuries and succeeding on a Heal check against the spell's save DC.
+Another character can remove the penalty by taking 10 minutes to dress the injuries and succeeding on a Heal check against the spell’s save DC.

-*Spike growth* can't be disabled with the Disable Device skill.
+*Spike growth* can’t be disabled with the Disable Device skill.

 *Note:* Magic traps such as *spike growth* are hard to detect.
 A rogue (only) can use the Search skill to find a *spike growth*.
 The DC is 25 +